Odinachi/modaApp/README.md

-# Tailors to feel this for to recieve offers from potential employers
+# Tailor's Form, fill this for to recieve offers from potential employers
 <img src="images/moda/two.png" width="350" height="500px">